 Division 10 — Interim authorisations and protection orders

-86. Interim authorisations to carry on business
+86. Interim authorisations to carry on business under licence

 (1) In this section, a reference to the business of the licensee is a reference to the business carried on by the licensee under the licence immediately before the death of the licensee, or the bankruptcy or other disability or event referred to in this section, occurred.